Valparaíso: Tourism

-The unique geography of Valparaíso, where the hills meet the coast, provides striking views from hill to sea.
-Scenic spots such as the Portales, Esperanza, O’Higgins, and Marina Mercante viewpoints, and promenades like 21 de Mayo, Yugoslavo, Gervasoni, Atkinson, and Dimalow, offer panoramic views of the port city.
-During New Year’s Eve celebrations, these areas are filled with visitors seeking the best view of the fireworks show.
+The geography of Valparaíso, where the hills meet the coast, provides popular viewpoints overlooking the city.
+Scenic spots such as the Portales, Esperanza, O'Higgins, and Marina Mercante viewpoints, and promenades like 21 de Mayo, Yugoslavo, Gervasoni, Atkinson, and Dimalow, offer panoramic views of the port city.
+During New Year's Eve celebrations, these areas are filled with visitors seeking a view of the fireworks show.

 Walking through the oldest hills — Cerro Alegre and Cerro Concepción — reveals colonial English architecture, 19th-century churches, and contemporary museums, gardens, and small squares.
 Around the hills and the El Almendral area are several museums, including: